truprecht/rustomata-eval/readme.md

 You need python3 for some scripts in the [scripts folder](./scripts/), disco-dop for the computation of the labelled f₁-measure and corpus postprocessing, and some common unix tools (bash, cat, sed, …).
 The paths for python3 and disco-dop are set in a configuration file for the use of local installations.
 Besides from that the evaluation of
-* Rustomata requires Rustomata, and [vanda-haskell](https://github.com/tud-fop/vanda-haskell),
+* Rustomata requires Rustomata, and either [vanda-haskell](https://github.com/tud-fop/vanda-haskell) or disco-dop to induce a grammar,
-* grammatical framework requires gf and rparse, and
+* grammatical framework requires gf and rparse ot induce a grammar, and
 * rparse only requires rparse
 to be installed.
 As for disco-dop, the paths of these binaries are set in a local configuration file.